moPsy-project/moPsy-KiCad-resources/README.md

 The [circuit attic](circuit_attic.kicad_sch) contains parts of schematics that have not been used, but are stored for later reference.

+## Dependencies

+KiCad version 7 is the current baseline for accessing files in this repository.

 ## License

 ![](doc/oshw-logo-100-px.png "OpenSource Hardware Logo")   ![](doc/CC-by-sa.png "CC BY-SA Logo")